 Below the menu and tool bars, on the left side of the window, you will find the track list for the current project.
-In Figure 7 below, we see tracks 6 through 11.
+In Figure 7 below, are tracks 6 through 11.

 Each one of those tracks consists of the loops that are laid out in the timeline immediately to the right of the tracks.
-In Figure 8, we see the loops that have been added to those half-dozen tracks, starting at the time piont 33.1 seconds and continuing to 57.1 seconds.
+In Figure 8 are the loops that have been added to those half-dozen tracks, starting at the time piont 33.1 seconds and continuing to 57.1 seconds.

 The lower right-hand portion of the window contains the mixer controls.